 5.000 LIVE PERFORMANCES A YEAR

 Oslo is hosting between 4.000-5.000 live performances a year.
-That is double of Stockholm and Copenhagen together!
 In the region moreover, 25 music festivals are arranged every year.
 This is in sharp contrast to what people outside Norway believe.
 The perception abroad is that “nothing much” happens on our cultural scene.

 Oslo is a small capital by any standard, but still holds more shows per capita than any other city in Europe.
 We must tell the world about all the things happening here.
 Events and festivals must communicate internationally, and attach Oslo to their communication.